astrohart/xyLOGIX.Queues.Messages/README.md

 ```
 **Listing 2.** The `CalcViewMessages` class.

-For compactness' sake, I've removed the `<summary>` etc. XML doc comments from all code in this mini-tutorial.
+**NOTE:** For compactness' sake, I've removed the `<summary>` etc. XML doc comments from all code in this mini-tutorial.

 As we can see, the identifiers `ADD_BUTTON_CLICKED` and `RESET_BUTTON_CLICKED` that serve as the name of each field clearly specify which GUID is for which message.
-You do not have to do as I did above; just be consistent.
+You do not have to do as I did above; just be consistent in your own approach.
+Perhaps you might think assigning each constant a specific hex value is good enough.

 We want to label our messages with unique identifiers; otherwise, the message recepient code will not know which button got clicked.